Signal magazine removed from Freshman Orientation by new administrator - The Signal

 This year, the sixth edition of The Urbanite was bigger than ever: 52 pages, 10,000 copies and a production cost of nearly $8,000.
 Last year’s edition was only 32 pages and 8,000 copies, with a cost of just over $3,000.

-But The Urbanite won’t be distributed at this year’s Orientation due to a decision made by a newly appointed university administrator, and concerns about the magazine’s content in the magazine may have played a role.
+But The Urbanite won’t be distributed at this year’s Orientation due to a decision made by a newly appointed university administrator, and concerns about the magazine’s content may have played a role.

 The Investigation